JorisPianezze/mesonh_beta_test_guide/docs/source/getting_started/download.rst

 * Git is strongly recommended if you intend to modify the code.

-However, if you are allergic to Git, you can still download a tarball of Meso-NH package (Section XXX).
+However, if you are allergic to Git, you can still download a :ref:`tarball <tarball>` of Meso-NH package.

 .. |git_link| raw:: html

    <a href="https://git-scm.com/" target="_blank">Git</a>

+.. _git:

 Git (highly recommended)
 -----------------------------------------------------------------------------